2020 United States Senate election in Tennessee

 The 2020 United States Senate election in Tennessee was held on November 3, 2020, concurrently with other elections to the United States Senate.
 The 2020 U.S. presidential election and elections to the U.S. House of Representatives were also held, as well as the State Senate and State House elections.
 Incumbent Republican Senator Lamar Alexander announced that he would not run for re-election on December 17, 2018.
 The former United States Ambassador to Japan, Bill Hagerty won the open seat by a large margin defeating his Democratic opponent Marquita Bradshaw.

 In the primary, President Donald Trump endorsed Hagerty.
 He ended up winning the Republican nomination, defeating orthopedic surgeon Manny Sethi and 13 others in the Republican primary.
 In the Democratic primary, environmental activist Marquita Bradshaw from Memphis defeated Robin Kimbrough Hayes, as well as three other candidates.
 Nine independent candidates also appeared on the general election ballot.

-Bill Hagerty outperformed Donald Trump by almost 4% during the general election.
-This was because he did better in suburban areas across Tennessee.
+Bill Hagerty outperformed Donald Trump by nearly four percentage points during the general election, a gap largely attributed to his stronger performance in suburban areas across Tennessee.
+Hagerty ran particularly well in the suburbs of Nashville, including Forest Hills, Belle Meade, Oak Hill, Franklin, Hendersonville, and Murfreesboro.
+He also exceeded Trump’s margins in suburban Memphis communities, most notably Germantown and Collierville as well as other surrounding suburbs.